lengri/riserfit/docs/source/index.rst

 Welcome to riserfit's documentation!
 =========================================

-Version: 0.0.2
+This is the documentation of `riserfit`, Version 0.0.2, a Python library used for morphological dating of terrace risers and other scarp-like landforms.

-This is the documentation of `riserfit`, a Python library used for morphological dating of terrace risers.
+There are many reasons to be interested in morphological dating: It can be easier to use than isotopic dating methods, is *much* cheaper, and it doesn't require direct access to the landforms of interest (as long as there is a LiDAR DEM).

 .. toctree::
    :maxdepth: 1